 As networks grow and expand, so do the number of devices that administrators are expected to support.
 Without proper infrastructure monitoring, this can create unexpected downtime and an overall headache for sysadmins.
 Let’s take a look at some of the best infrastructure monitoring tools on the market today.

-Here is our list of the nine best infrastructure monitoring tools:
+Here is our list of the ten best infrastructure monitoring tools: